Daniil But

-Daniil Antonovich But (Даниил Антонович Бут; born 15 February 2005) is a Russian professional ice hockey forward for the Tucson Roadrunners in the American Hockey League (AHL) as a prospect under contract to the Utah Mammoth of the National Hockey League (NHL).
+Daniil Antonovich But (Даниил Антонович Бут; born 15 February 2005) is a Russian professional ice hockey player who is a winger for the Tucson Roadrunners of the American Hockey League (AHL) as a prospect under contract to the Utah Mammoth of the National Hockey League (NHL).
 He was drafted 12th overall by the Arizona Coyotes in the 2023 NHL entry draft.

 Playing career

-But played in 81 MHL games for the Lokomotiv Yaroslavl from 2021 to 2023, recording 35 goals and 41 assists.
-During the 2022–23 season he made his professional debut with Yaroslavl's KHL club, and recorded two goals in 15 games while also appearing in one playoff game.
+But played in 81 Junior Hockey League (MHL) games for Lokomotiv Yaroslavl from 2021 to 2023, recording 35 goals and 41 assists.
+During the 2022–23 season he made his professional debut with Yaroslavl's Kontinental Hockey League (KHL) club, and recorded two goals in 15 games while also appearing in one playoff game.

 In his first full season in the KHL in 2024–25, But established new career highs in posting 28 points through 54 regular season games.
-He featured in 13 playoff contest to help Lokomotiv capture the Gagarin Cup, their first in franchise history.
+He featured in 13 playoff contest to help Lokomotiv Yaroslavl capture the Gagarin Cup, their first in franchise history.

-Having concluded his contract with Lokomotiv, But was signed to a three-year entry-level contract with the Utah Mammoth of the National Hockey League on 28 May 2025.
+Having concluded his contract with Lokomotiv Yaroslavl, But was signed to a three-year, entry-level contract with the Utah Mammoth of the National Hockey League on 28 May 2025.